openfoodfacts/openfoodfacts-server/docs/introduction/get-the-nutriscore.md

 use the official assets to display de nutriscore.
 You can get v1 logos here: [NutriScore variants](https://drive.google.com/drive/u/1/folders/13SL2hgqYHSLMhYjMze9nYXV9GOdGMBgc)

+### Getting ready for Nutri-Score V2
+- Nutri-Score V2 has a new computation method, which now requires the ingredient list, a category, and of course the nutrition table
+- It also has a transition period new logo, to indicate you are using the new computation.
+It is not compulsory to use it, but it will save you from a lot of questions from your users ("Do you have the new formula ?")
+- You can get the new assets by contacting reuse@openfoodfacts.org.
+We will make them public as soon as possible.

 ### Manual version: Getting the Nutri-Score value (we don't recommand the manual way anymore)

 ### Data completion flow